 2.2.
 Installation via the download page

 The agents are accessed via the WATO-module Monitoring agents.
 In the Enterprise Editioni, you will be brought to the Agent bakery.
-From there the Unpackaged Agents button then takes you to the download page for the agents and their plug-ins.
+From there the Agent files (until version 1.2.8: Unpackaged Agents) button then takes you to the download page for the agents and their plug-ins.
 The Raw Edition takes you directly to the download page:

 The packeting agents for Windows (check_mk_agent.msi) and Linux (.deb or .rpmu files) are found right in the first section.
 After installing these packages the agent is basically ready to run, and you can begin monitoring.
 All further configuration is achieved via configurations data, and plug-ins are installed by downloading them from the same page and copying them into the appropriate folder.

 2.3.
 Details of agents for specific operating systems